k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/04_LU_Enhancements_lookup-translations_flow.md

 Question 3: In the properties panel, what does the configuration variable "Lookup Not Found" stands for ?
 What are the options available ?
 In our example what will be the most likely value of this configuration variable

 Question 4: Save the lookup table, deploy and run instance 2472.
 Which name features in the address table ?
-(Rana Bradshaw)

-Exercise 1 - Lookup tables

-#### Solution Exercise 1 - Translation table
+#### Solution Exercise 1 - Lookup table

 Question 1:
+Customer table from customerLU.
+It is much more efficient to use the data already populated into the LU table rather that use the CRM table

 Question 2:
+k2_concat5 function will allow you to concatenate up to 5 strings and also define a delimiter !.
+In this particular example we need only 2 strings and we have set the delimiter to ".".
+(A next stage of the exercise could be to add a UID (to avoid duplicate names), and an internet address string such as "@yourcompany.com" and therefore provide an email address to your customers)

 Question 3:
+This sets up the systems' behavior if a specific value does not exist in the lookup table.
+The different options are: "Reject record", "Reject Instance", "Continue" and "Report and Continue"
+In our example, we are using a table that is very likely to have all the records (first name & last name are mandatory fields) therefore it could be set to "Continue".

 Question 4:
+Rana Bradshaw

-#### Exercise 1 - Translations
+#### Exercise 2 - Translations

 We wish to associate a unique geo-location code to the address table, to build a heat map of customers location.

+Question 1: Using the worldcities.csv file provided with the course, create a new translation called trnCityGeoLoc that will return the Latitude and Longitude of the Customer's address into a new field that you will have previously created in the CustomerLU Address table

+Question 2: Do the same with the international city code.

+Question 3: What is the Lat/Long value for Instance LUI: 1000, What is the city international code for LUI: 2217

+#### Solution Exercise 2 - Translations

 Question 1:

-Using the worldcities.csv file provided with the course, create a new translation called trnCityGeoLoc that will return the Latitude and Longitude of the Customer's address into a new field that you will have previously created in the CustomerLU Address table

-Question 2:

-Do the same with the international city code.

-Question 3:

-What is the Lat/Long value for Instance LUI: 1000

-What is the city international code for LUI: 2217